 Coast Guard, DHS.

-The Coast Guard is establishing a temporary safety zone for navigable waters on the Mississippi River from mile marker (MM) 96 to MM 96.5 Above Head of Passes.
-The safety zone is needed to protect personnel, vessels, and the marine environment from potential hazards created by a fireworks display.
-Entry of vessels or persons into this zone is prohibited unless specifically authorized by the Captain of the Port, New Orleans (COTP).
+The Coast Guard is establishing a temporary safety zone for all navigable waters on the Mississippi River between mile marker (MM) 96.0 and MM 96.5.
+This action is necessary to provide for the safety of life on these navigable waters near New Orleans, LA, during a fireworks display.
+Entry of vessels or persons into this safety zone is prohibited unless authorized by the Captain of the Port Sector New Orleans (COTP) or a designated representative.

 Start Further Info